 What you eat will determine how strong and healthy your baby will grow.

-Your baby needs a variety of nutrients, which means that your diet should include certain items like fruits and vegetables with lots of folic acid, as well as a variety of wholegrains and foods rich in iron and protein.
+Your baby needs a variety of nutrients, which means that your diet should include certain items like fruits and vegetables with lots of folic acid (hello, delicious pregnancy smoothies!), as well as a variety of wholegrains and foods rich in iron and protein.

 4. Prenatal vitamins